Select your newsletters:

 Please enter your email address:

-Achievements like these have led fusion science to an exciting threshold: the long sought-after plasma energy breakeven point.
-Breakeven describes the moment when plasmas in a fusion device release at least as much energy as is required to produce them.
-Plasma energy breakeven has never been achieved: the current record for energy release is held by JET, which succeeded in generating 70 percent of input power.
-Scientists have now designed the next-step device—ITER—which will produce more power than it consumes: for 50 MW of input power, 500 MW of output power will be produced.Fusion research has increased key fusion plasma performance parameters by a factor of 10,000 over 50 years; research is now less than a factor of 10 away from producing the core of a fusion power plant.
+Achievements like these have led fusion science to an exciting threshold: the long sought-after plasma energy breakeven point (Q=1).
+Breakeven describes the moment when plasmas in a fusion device release at least as much energy as is required to heat them.
+Plasma energy breakeven has never been achieved: the current record for energy release is held by JET, which succeeded in generating 16 MW of fusion power, for 24 MW of power used to heat the plasma (a Q ratio of 0.67).
+Scientists have now designed the next-step device—ITER—as a Q≥10 device (producing 500 MW of fusion power for 50 MW consumed by the heating systems).
+ITER will begin writing the chapter on 21st century fusion.
+But it will not be striving alone in its quest—fusion machines all over the world have re-oriented their scientific programs or modified their technical characteristics to act either partially or totally in support of ITER operation.
+These machines are conducting R&D on advanced modes of plasma operation, plasma-wall interactions, materials testing, and optimum power extraction methods, contributing to the success of ITER and the design of the next-phase device.
+(Find these devices and laboratories in our International Tokamak Research section.)Fusion research has increased key fusion plasma performance parameters by a factor of 10,000 over 50 years; research is now less than a factor of 10 away from producing the core of a fusion power plant.